 Fast-talking is typically associated with dishonesty… especially when it comes to salespeople.
 So talk slowly.
 Talk clearly.
 It shows you’re calm and confident, and it’s more pleasurable and interesting to listen to.

 5. Curl up with a good book

-6. Be conscious in conversation
+6. Be conscious for having a great conversation

 Conversations are so commonplace that most of us don’t think about them while we’re engaged in them.

-Wrapping up tips for being interesting in conversation
+Wrapping up tips for an interesting conversation

 Conversation skills are super important when it comes to sales.
 That’s why it’s worth investing some time and effort into becoming a more interesting and relatable conversationalist.
-Today, we covered 6 important tips to help you do just that.
+Today, we covered 6 actionable tips to help you do just that.

 - Relate to the other person when you have the opportunity